Last update: [last-modified]

 With a distance of two miles between North and Junction, these areas are reasonably distinct and can each be considered to have their own particular 'tribes'.

-Famous faces such as JK Rowling, Piers Morgan and the Redgrave acting clan have all lived there at some point, so whichever area you choose, you'll probably be in good company.
+Famous faces such as JK Rowling, Piers Morgan and the Redgrave acting clan have all lived there at some point, so whichever area you choose, there's a high chance you will be in good company.

 On a map